BrailyGuzman/NGL.LINK-Spammer/README.md

-# ngl.link_spammer
+# NGL.LINK Spammer!
-# This Spammer Was Meant To Joke Around With Your Friends.
+This Spammer Was Meant To Joke Around With Your Friends.
-# I am not Responsible For Any Misuse Of This Program For Example (Harassing & Bullying).
+I am not Responsible For Any Misuse Of This Program For Example (Harassing & Bullying).
-# Follow My Instagram, @ykw
+Follow My Instagram, @ykw